 It is a fun and relaxed learning space for people who would like to learn the rules, manners and customs of popular casino games.

-As players cannot be awarded prizes, Luck 29 provides a unique environment for eating, drinking and playing.
-There is no need to play any games, but we organize daily Texas Hold' tournaments.
+As players cannot be rewarded, Luck 29 provides a unique environment to eat, drink and play.
+There is no need to play any games, but we run daily Texas Hold' tournaments.

-Most customers choose the 3000 yen all-you-can-eat beverage package and have a fun night out without breaking their bank account.
-What better?
+Most customers usually choose the 3000 yen all-you-can-eat drink package and have a fun night out without breaking your bank account.
+Why better?

-Below is a list of other Casinos Bar in Japan:
+Below is a list of other Casino Bars in Japan:

 - Umeda Casino Bar All In